-Urban school-based asthma treatment cost-effectiveFebruary 12th, 2013 in Diseases, Conditions, Syndromes /
+Urban school-based asthma treatment cost-effectiveFebruary 12, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—A program to administer asthma medication each day to urban children with asthma reduces symptoms and is cost-effective, according to research published online Feb.
 11 in Pediatrics.